openstack-archive/fuel-plugin-vmware-dvs/specs/fuel-plugin-vmware-dvs.rst

 The Neutron has pluggable architecture which provides using different backends in different cases simultaneously by using ML2 plugin [0].
 There is the vmware_dvs driver [1] which provides using Neutron for networking in vmware-related environments.
+This driver realizes different way to manage networks on vSphere.
+Vmware_dvs provides the mechanism driver which uses special vSphere API for direct manipulation virtual distributed switches: creates or deletes port-groups, ports and changes security rules on that ports.
+In that way no unnecessary traffic redirections and the given scheme admits to achieve best performance.
+Also using modular ML2 architecture provides to usage several network backends simultaneously and hence creating heterogeneous OpenStack environments.
 And it is exactly what we want.

 This plugin automates installation and configuration the vmware_dvs driver and its dependencies (it carries all of them with it to be independent from public